Imperial College London Mathematics School Admissions Policy for September 2024 entry

 3. Planned admissions number and capacity

-In September 2023, up to 40 students to be admitted to Year 12.
-In September 2023 there will be no Year 13 cohort, and so no students will be admitted into Year 13.
+In September 2024, up to 60 students to be admitted to Year 12.
+In September 2024 no students will be admitted into Year 13.

 In future years, the number of students admitted into Year 12 will increase once the permanent buildings are completed.
 Except in exceptional circumstances, it is not expected that ICLMS will admit pupils into Year 13 even once the permanent buildings are complete.